Kareem Hunt Player Prop Bets for NFL Week 18 - Cleveland vs. Cincinnati - NewsBreak

 Discover player props odds, plays, and insights for Kareem Hunt in his Week 18 contest with the Cleveland Browns against the Cincinnati Bengals.

-There will be player props available for Kareem Hunt before he takes to the field for NFL action on Sunday at 1:00 PM ET live on FOX.
-AFC North opponents square off in Week 18 when Hunt's Cleveland Browns (7-9) hit the field against the Cincinnati Bengals (10-6) at FirstEnergy Stadium in Cleveland, Ohio.
+Before placing any wagers on Kareem Hunt's player props for Sunday's game, which starts at 1:00 PM ET on FOX, here are some key stats and trends to know.
+AFC North opponents meet in Week 18 when Hunt's Cleveland Browns (7-9) play the Cincinnati Bengals (10-6) at FirstEnergy Stadium in Cleveland, Ohio.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .